 Choir Stalls – Photograph (PWDRO 116/56, 244/4 & 244/5) E.H.
 Sedding architect; 1903-06

-A report prior to the re-opening of the church in 1906 states that the medieval benches ‘have been most carefully repaired by the Misses Rashleigh Pinwill’ (Western Morning News, 1906 p.
-5)
+A report prior to the reopening of the church in February 1906 states that the medieval benches ‘have been most carefully repaired by the Misses Rashleigh Pinwill’ (Western Morning News, 1906 p.
+5).
+However, only ten were ready for the reopening, while the remaining eight, together with some Jacobean panels, were not completed until August.
+This work, together with the refixing of the altar rails, cost £216 (Warner, 2022).

 Altar Rails – Guide (Lanteglos by Fowey, undated) E.H.
 Sedding; 1903-06